KentStateWeb/rwd/_posts/2016-04-01-week11-preview.md

 ---
 layout: post
-title: Week 11 Preview - Performance and Advanced Web Tools
+title: Week 11 Preview - Performance, JavaScript, Common Web Patterns
 category: blog
-published: false
+published: true
 ---

-In the next class, we'll talk about advanced web tools, like preprocessors, static site generators and JavaScript/JQuery and how these can be integrated while keeping performance in mind.
+In the next class, we'll talk about advanced web tools, JavaScript/JQuery and how these can be integrated into a website while keeping performance in mind.

 In the last class, we:

 * Discussed responsive images and SVG
-* Looked at CSS animations
 * Did some hands-on wireframing in HTML
 * Worked on our final CodePen assignments